AditGame/LegendsGenerator/ContractsGenerator/README.md

-# Legends Generator COntracts Source Generator
+# Legends Generator Contracts Source Generator

 Auto-magically generates boilerplate for the COntracts assembly.
 In particular, handles Conditioned inputs from the JSON files to allow easy and safe execution.